 App Cleaner scans and finds all the service files of the apps.
 This is a default option, where you can check to see whether it is enabled or disabled in the Preferences window.
 If the Search Service files in the System folders option is enabled, then App Cleaner will find and show you absolutely all the service files and folders of the apps, not missing a single file.

 Return to the main app window.
-Select Unity and MonoDevelop applications from the list.
-All the system files and folders related to these apps will be selected.
+Select Unity application from the list.
+All the system files and folders related to this apps will be selected.
 Click the Remove button.

 In the confirmation window, preview the files for removal and click the Remove button.